WilliamTjonndal/IT3212/assignment4/Group 25.md

 </table>

 #### Outlier detection
 The first outliers we checked for were values outside the possible range for each feature.
 We found negative values in `kw_min_min`, `kw_avg_min`, and `kw_min_avg`, as seen in figure #.
-This is not possible as each of these columns refer to an amount of shares articles with a given keyword has received.
+This is not possible as each of these columns refer to an amount of shares articles with a given keyword have received.
 Since shares can't be negative, we decided to cap the lower value of these columns to 0.

 When removing outliers based on distribution from our data, we chose between using z-score and IQR.
 We decided to use IQR as we can see in figure # that the distribution of almost every column is not normally distributed, but skewed.
 After some testing, we noticed removing outliers using IQR on all non-categorical columns would remove way more rows than expected.
 To keep a larger portion of the dataset, we had to select which features to use for outlier detection and removal.

 We decided not to use outlier detection on columns referencing shares or sentiment analysis, as shares are more extremely skewed than other features in the dataset, which intuitively makes sense, since some articles become way more popular than others.
 Features referencing shares include `shares` and `kw_avg_max`.
 We also decided not to remove outliers using features based on sentiment analysis, as it would be very hard for us to tell if a very high or low value is actually outside the range of what's likely a real data point.
 Detecting outliers based on a column we don't know a real range of would not be a good idea, as the goal of handling outliers is removing or changing values not generated by the same method as the others.

-Performing outlier detection on the remaining columns (not categorical, referencing shares, or based on sentiment analysis), such as `n_tokens_title` and `num_videos`, we were able to find `5465` outliers.
-Looking at some of these outliers, they contain things like there being `91` videos or `116` images in an article.
+Performing outlier detection on the remaining columns, such as `n_tokens_title` and `num_videos`, we were able to find `5465` outliers.
+Looking at some of these outliers, they contain things like there being `91` videos or `128` images in an article.
 This is about 13.7% of our dataset, which has a total of `39644` rows.
 We decided to remove the data points containing the outliers, because even though it's a sizable portion of our dataset, our chosen clustering algorithms don't include outlier detection themselves, and using 86.3% of the data is still plenty for clustering.

 In figure #, you can see the distribution of our features after removing outliers, while figure # shows the distribution after re-scaling our dataset between 0 and 1.
 These figures show the scaled versions of our features for visualization only, and outliers were removed from the original unscaled dataset.
 The numerical distributions of the features used in outlier detection are also shown before in figure #, and after in figure #.